Artist: Felix Gonzalez-Torres (American (born Cuba), Guáimaro 1957–1996 Miami, Florida)

 Dimensions: 7.2 x 6.9 cm (2 13/16 x 2 11/16 in.)

 Rights and Reproduction: © The Felix Gonzalez-Torres Foundation, Courtesy of Andrea Rosen Gallery, New York

-Felix Gonzalez-Torres first came to prominence in the early 1990s with his interactive site-specific installations of candy stacks and printed paper.
-These "antimonuments" parody the coldness and rigor of Minimalist sculpture, while actively encouraging participation by the audience.
-This early work exemplifies his unique blending of personal and political concerns.
-In his use of the intimate casual-snapshot aesthetic, the artist conveys the sense of rootlessness and exile that he must have experienced in America after fleeing his native Cuba.
-He also discovers a symbolic, almost Romantic conception of the soul yearning for the Infinite (represented by the seascape), while imprisoned by the agonies of earthly existence symbolized by the razor-thin barbed wire that blocks our passage.
+Gonzalez-Torres first came to prominence in the early 1990s with his interactive site-specific installations of candy stacks and printed paper.
+These "antimonuments" parody the coldness and rigor of Minimalist sculpture while actively encouraging participation by the audience.
+This early work conveys the sense of exile that the artist felt in America after fleeing his native Cuba.
+It can also suggest a Romantic conception of the soul yearning for the Infinite (represented by the sea) despite the hemming-in of the razor-thin barbed wire that blocks our passage.
 On the back of this photograph, the artist collaged a printed fragment, possibly from a magazine advertisement, showing cut-off portions of the words "THE BO[?]" and "ANYMORE."
 Although made, signed, and dated by the photographer, Gonzalez-Torres thought of works such as this as lying outside his core oeuvre.